PrairieLearn/PrairieLearn/docs/question.md

 ### Question Dependencies

-Your quesition can load client-side assets such as scripts or stylesheets from different sources.
+Your question can load client-side assets such as scripts or stylesheets from different sources.
 A full list of dependencies will be compiled based on the question's needs and any dependencies needed by page elements, then they will be de-duped and loaded onto the page.

 These dependencies are specified in the `info.json` file, and can be configured as follows: